 Queerious Labs has worked on a number of cool projects.
 Here are some of the more recent ones.

-Scanning all of Mondo 2000 and uploading it to the Internet Archive.
+Scanning all of On Our Backs and uploading it to the Internet Archive.

 Most of the events held at Queerious Labs are listed on our Meetup page.